neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 {% include base_path %}

-A fictional non-profit organization, Women Tech Women Yes (WTWY), plans to deploy street teams to collect e-mail addresses to raise awareness and increase attendance at their upcoming gala.
-They have requested an analysis of New York subway turnstile data to optimize the placement of their teams and maximize the number of e-mail addresses collected.
+A fictional non-profit organization, Women Tech Women Yes (WTWY), is planning to deploy street teams to raise awareness and promote attendance at an upcoming gala.
+They have requested an analysis of New York subway turnstile data to optimize the placement of their teams and maximize the number of contacts collected.

 In my opinion, the [two hardest questions](http://www.datascienceweekly.org/articles/data-science-project-checklist-to-use-before-you-start-a-project-to-convey-you-can-actually-get-work-done) to answer when starting on any data science project are: